-15. Safer Recruitment and Selection of Staff
+15. Safer recruitment and selection of staff

-With regard to the recruitment of staff, the School follows the relevant policies and procedures in this policy and those in DfE guidance.
+With regard to the recruitment of staff, the Trust follows the relevant policies and procedures in this policy and those in DfE guidance.

-This School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
+This Trust is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
 The successful applicant will be subject to an enhanced disclosure from the DBS.

-The recruitment process is robust in seeking to establish the commitment of candidates to support the School measures to safeguard children and to deter, reject or identify people who might pose a risk to children or are otherwise unsuited to work with them.
-Schools within the School will access the new Teacher Services system as part of safer recruitment.
-This is a database that can be used prior to appointing a teacher to check for prohibitions, sanctions and restrictions that might prevent the individual from taking part in certain activities or working in specific positions.
+The recruitment process is robust in seeking to establish the commitment of candidates to support the Trust measures to safeguard children and to deter, reject or identify people who might pose a risk to children or are otherwise unsuited to work with them.
+Schools within the Trust will access the new Teacher Services system as part of safer recruitment.
+This is a database that can be used prior to appointing a teacher to check for prohibitions, sanctions and restrictions that might prevent the individual from taking part in certain activities, or working in specific positions.

-16. Allegations against Staff
+16. Allegations against staff

-There are clear policies in line with those from the SSCB for dealing with allegations against people who work with children.
+There are clear policies in line with those from the Shropshire Safeguarding Community Partnership for dealing with allegations against people who work with children including supply staff and volunteers.
 An allegation may relate to a person who works with children who has:

-- behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or related to a child; or - behaved towards a child or children in a way that indicates they may pose a risk of harm to children.
+- behaved in a way that has harmed a child, or may have harmed a child; - · possibly committed a criminal offence against or related to a child; or - behaved towards a child or children in a way that indicates they may pose a risk of harm to children.